-- 1. An average of two (2) grades per week per 9 week grading period will be assigned to reflect students' levels of mastery.
+- An average of two (2) grades per week per 9 week grading period will be assigned to reflect students' levels of mastery.
 (At least 2 major assignments will be recorded that will receive a greater weight than daily grades.)
 (M), (H) - 2.
-Teachers will record their grades within 3days unless the assignment involves major writing which takes more time to grade.
+Teachers will record their grades within 3 days unless the assignment involves major writing which takes more time to grade.
 Major writing assignments should be recorded within 5 days. - 3.
 Teachers are required to keep a weekly paper copy backup in case of computer problems.
 The grade book for each semester should be printed and kept as a hard copy on each campus at the end of each school year. - 4.
 Students will not grade each other's papers.
 Activities such as peer editing are permitted, but students may not score papers that are recorded as part of their grade for any reporting period. - 5.
 Grades are to be recorded for work related to the TEKS (Texas Essential Knowledge and Skills) taught during each reporting period.
 Grades will not be given for disciplinary issues or compliance with classroom rules.
 Teachers will assign grades reflective of students' mastery of an assignment. - 6.
-Students who receive a failing grade on an assignment will be given one (1) opportunity to make up or redo the assignment. - Students will have three (3) days to redo to make up the failing grade.
-The time begins when students are notified of the failing grade. - It is the responsibility of the student to approach the teacher and request a redo of the assignment.
-(H)
+Students who receive a failing grade on an assignment will be given one (1) opportunity to demonstrate mastery of the assigned objective(s). - Students will have three (3) days to demonstrate mastery of the assigned objective(s) of the failing grade.
+The time begins when students are notified of the failing grade. - It is the responsibility of the student to approach the teacher and request permission.
+(H) - The new grade will replace the failing grade up to a grade of 70 for that assignment. - To be eligible for a re-do, student must participate in relearning opportunities such as attending a tutorial, completing test corrections, or participating in other remedial opportunities prior to the date of the new assignment/ and or retest.

-- The redo/retest grade will replace the failing grade up to a grade of 70 for that assignment. - To be eligible for a re-do, student must participate in relearning opportunities such as attending a tutorial, completing test corrections, or participating in other remedial opportunities prior to the date of the redo. - 7.
-Students will be allowed an opportunity to make up work within three (3) days after returning from an absence. - 8.
+- 7. Students will be allowed an opportunity to make up work within three (3) days after returning from an absence. - 8.
 Late Work- Any assignment turned in late cannot receive full credit.
 No late work will be accepted after three (3) class days. - 9.
 Teachers will contact parents or guardians of those students who have a 69 or below average for each reporting period. - 10.
-Before teachers assign a grade of less than 50 for any reporting period, they will show that all of the following steps were taken: - Parent/guardian was contacted more than once. - Student participated in a relearning opportunity provided by the teacher. - Student was given an opportunity to makeup assignments / exams.
+Before teachers assign a grade of less than 50 for any reporting period, they will show that all of the following steps were taken: - Parent/guardian was contacted more than once. - Student was offered a relearning opportunity provided by the teacher. - Student was given an opportunity to makeup assignments / exams. - 11.
+Gifted and Talented and advanced courses may include more rigorous and stringent expectations.
+Refer to campus handbook and/or academic planning guide for specific requirements. - 12.
+MECA (Modified Early College Academy) and Dual Credit participation requirements fall under the guidelines of the college that oversees their respective programs.